ka1130/FUNdit/README.md

 Apart from Ruby, Rails and Bundler, you will need the [Heroku Toolbelt](https://toolbelt.heroku.com/).

 First make sure all changes are commited to git.
-Then run: `heroku create` Push your changes to Heroku: `git push heroku master`.
+Then run: `heroku create`.
+Push your changes to Heroku: `git push heroku master`.
 This will deploy the app to the Heroku server.
 Run `heroku open` to view the app in browser.